qwx9/strangepg/README.md

 Drawing options:

+- `-s` changes the dimensions of the nodes shown on screen.
+The default is a compromise between edge length, visibility, and overall layout quality.
+For bigger graphs, where one has to zoom out a lot, nodes become indistinguishable.
+Use this option to make nodes longer and/or wider.
+This will affect new layouts somewhat, but it's most effective when used in conjunction with `-f`.
 - `-Z`: by default, nodes are placed with some slight offset in the z axis, ie. a distance away from the viewer, both to avoid nodes overlapping and to improve graphics performance